PabloLeon23/AG-Segments/README.rst

-AG-Segments
+GA-Segments
 ============

-AG-Segments is the package  for efficient prototyping of large time series datasets using DTW distance.
+GA-Segments is the package  for efficient prototyping of large time series datasets using DTW distance.

-Example of use of AG-Segments:
+Example of use of GA-Segments:

 .. code-block:: python